WHO CAN BENEFIT?

 - fatigue, stress and anxiety

-The Alexander Technique can help shed light on factors which cause and/or contribute to these conditions.
-Teacher and student work together to eliminate unnecessary tension and harmful habits, thereby enhancing the student's coordination and overall functioning.
+The Alexander Technique can help bring to light habits that contribute to, or in some cases, can even cause these conditions.
+Teacher and student work together to undo excess tension and unhelpful habits, with the aim of finding more ease and support, as well as improved functioning.

 Wellness

-The Alexander Technique is known for enhancing overall well-being by empowering students to manage stress.
-People who practice the technique report an increased sense of energy and vitality, heightened awareness, and improvement in their ability to concentrate.
+The Alexander Technique is known for fostering overall well-being by empowering students to manage stress.
+People who practice the technique report an increased sense of energy and vitality, heightened awareness, improvement in their ability to concentrate, and greater capacity for self-regulation.
+It can be a helpful tool for living well with various chronic conditions.

 Skill enhancement

 People from all walks of life have been using the Alexander Technique since the 1890’s.
-Among the Technique’s most famous students and advocates are actors Paul Newman, William Hurt, Christopher Reeve and John Cleese, musicians Sir Colin Davis and Julian Bream, writers Aldous Huxley, George Bernard Shaw, Roald Dahl and Robertson Davies, scientist and Nobel Prize winner Nikolaas Tinbergen, and philosopher and educator John Dewey.
+Among the Technique’s most famous students and advocates include actors Ke Huy Quan, Annette Bening, Margot Robbie and John Cleese, musicians Sir Colin Davis and Julian Bream, writers Aldous Huxley, George Bernard Shaw, Roald Dahl and Robertson Davies, scientist and Nobel Prize winner Nikolaas Tinbergen, and philosopher and educator John Dewey.

 "With all its demands, the Alexander Technique is worth every moment it asks for, and those once committed to it may well find that they cannot do without.
 It is an enlargement of whatever life may be yours."